navmayan/pi-international-blog/content/about.md

 All data could be found on the OSF repository of the international sites **INSERT LINK HERE**.

-For more information about the organization, please see the [Project Implicit website](https://implicit.harvard.edu/implicit/).
+For more information about the organization, please visit the [Project Implicit website](https://implicit.harvard.edu/implicit/).